-Published on 16-Jan-2023
+Published on 13-Sep-2022

-Knowledge of potential threats to the integrity of equipment is a vital factor for safe operations.
-And risk-based inspection (RBI) methodology covers the best practices for achieving it.
+Knowledge of potential threats to the integrity of equipment is a vital factor for safe operations and risk-based inspection (RBI) methodology covers the best practices for achieving it.
 Let’s take a closer look at RBI and its benefits for traditional industries.

-What is a risk-based inspection?
+What is a Risk-based Inspection?

 The Risk-Based Inspection (RBI) was introduced by the American Petroleum Institute (API) as API PUBL 581.
 It had three primary goals: